eliannyscer/eliannyscer.github.io/python/numbers.md

 ## complex

 Complex numbers are used in many applications related to mathematics.
-For example, an electric circuit which is defined by voltage(V) and scientific calculations and others calculus and python provides useful tools to manipulate the
+For example, an electric circuit which is defined by voltage(V) and scientific calculations and others calculus and python provides useful tools to manipulate them.

+`Example:`

 ```python
 e = 2 + 6j